michaeljones/on-commit-messages/README.md

 There is room to go into more detail commit messages as they are stored within the repository and not within the files.
 Code comments should be thorough but there isn't room to document the history of the code base and every decision that has impacted it in comments.

-One aspect where I think they overlap more is in parts of the code that are touched less often.
-The less often code is touched, the less familiar it is to the current developers and the more it can be sensible to have lengthly comments about what is going on.
-I find this tends to impact 'write and forget' config files more than code itself.
-A config file might remain untouched for a year and then need a tweak and often the impacts of the small change are quite large or driven by particular choices and it is good to document those within the file itself as that is even more available to the next develop than the commit message in which the change happened.

 ### Target Audience